 Operating in one of the most expensive and highly specialized areas of law, Baylor Law's Intellectual Property Law Clinic helps enterprising inventors, budding businesses, and creative not-for-profit entities with patents, trademarks, and other intellectual property matters.
 Serving as a pro bono clinic, clients pay no legal costs for services, while students receive valuable, hands-on experience in one of the profession’s most complex and fastest growing arenas.

-Founded by and under the supervision of Baylor Law Professor Connie Nichols, the clinic is authorized by the U.S. Patent & Trademark Office (USPTO), making it one of roughly 45 in the nation, and one of only 18 qualified to do trademark and patent services.
-In the state of Texas, the Baylor Law Intellectual Property Law & Entrepreneurship Clinic is one of only four authorized clinics that are certified for trademarks and patents.
+Founded by and under the supervision of Baylor Law Professor Connie Nichols and adjunct Professor David Henry, the Clinic is authorized by the U.S. Patent & Trademark Office (USPTO), making it one of roughly 45 in the nation, and one of only 30 qualified to do trademark and patent services.
+In Texas, the Baylor Law Intellectual Property Law Clinic is one of only four authorized clinics certified for trademarks and patents.

-IP Clinic clients are selected based of a number of factors including financial need, the educational value to the students enrolled in the clinic, and the potential impact of the invention on society.
+IP Clinic clients are selected based on several factors, including financial need, the educational value to the students enrolled in the clinic, and the potential impact of the invention on society.
 Once accepted into the Clinic, each client is assigned to a student or team of students overseen by a faculty member or supervising attorney.

 For questions or more information, please contact email@example.com.